Huegoxaga/notes/finance/related-concepts.md

     - Start with current assets and within current assets list in order of liquidity
     - Liabilities and equity on the right

-### Statement of Cashflows
+### Statement of Cash Flows

 - It focuses on the cash
 - A disclosure of the use of cash including cash receipts, cash payments, and the net change in cash resulting from the operating, investing, and financing activities of a company during a specific period
-  - the net cashflow should matches the changes in balance cash between two balance sheets
+  - the net cash flow should matches the changes in balance cash between two balance sheets
   - it evaluates company's liquidity
 - It has the purpose of:
   - determines the ability of the company to pay dividends and interest